ClementLohCK/esp-rainmaker/README.md

 This project aims to develop a self-monitoring solution of the structural integrity of buildings, through the use of Internet of Things (IoT).

+This repo is forked from Espressif's main repo for esp-rainmaker.
+Files used for this project would be ./alarm, ./flex_sensor, and ./rain_sensor.

 The entire project consists of 4 nodes connected on a common network.
 The sensors are -- (1) Buzzer w Flashing LED, (2) Tilt Sensor, (3) Rain Sensor, (4) Flex Sensor.

 This repository will cover (1) Buzzer w Flashing LED, (3) Rain Sensor, (4) Flex Sensor.